 You won’t be able to help everyone, which means you’ll have to turn people away (possibly with a gun in your hand).
 So what should you do if the wrong people know you’re a prepper?

-6. Prepare to Fight – When people get hungry enough, they turn into animals.
+When people get hungry enough, they turn into animals.
 Even people you once considered friends might turn on you.
 If they get inside despite your security measures and it comes to an all-out fight, your chances of survival will drop dramatically.
 But that doesn’t mean you shouldn’t try.
 Familiarize yourself with your weapon of choice and get plenty of ammo for it.
-Again, this will take some serious mental toughness.